nicholasadamou/pifi/README.md

 ![license](https://img.shields.io/apm/l/vim-mode.svg)

-PiFi configures your Raspberry Pi as a wireless access point and connect to a given SSID.
+PiFi configures your Raspberry Pi as a wireless access point and connects to a given SSID.

 What it Sets Up
 ------------